aditya30394/SOLID-OOPs-principles/SRP.md

 }
 ```

-The SRP is violated because the inly reason Invoice class should change is when the logic to calculate the total changes.
-But this will change even if we have change to print mogic or save to file logic.
+In the above code, the SRP is violated because the Invoice class has multiple reasons to change.
+It should only change when the logic to calculate the total changes, but currently, it will also change if the print logic or save to file logic is modified.

-To fix this, we should create separate classes so that they are responsible for only one thing.
-Here's the modified code
+To adhere to the SRP, we need to refactor the code and create separate classes, each responsible for a single task.
+Here's the modified code:

 ```
 public class InvoicePrinter {